-Here's a delicious one-pot dish that's perfect for your weeknight dinner.
-Italian Sausage and Rice is packed with flavor in every spoonful --- you'll surely ask for seconds!
+Italian Sausage and Rice is packed with flavor in every spoonful!
+A delicious one-pot dish that's perfect for your weeknight dinner --- you'll surely ask for seconds!

 I got the idea for this dish from one of my favorite rice dishes --- Portuguese Tomato Rice.
 I tweaked it a bit, then added some Italian sausage for another layer of flavor.